OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 deterministic run), because that realization is special.
 The true state is known in the twin experiment and has the dynamics of your model.
 This makes it easy to investigate the performance of your data-assimilation framework.
-The SequentialSimulation algorithm in is a useful tool for creating your twin experiment.
+The SequentialSimulation algorithm in OpenDA is a useful tool for creating your twin experiment.

 Workflow
 ========

-implements a number of algorithms that can be used to gradually grow from a simulation model to a data-assimilation system.
+OpenDA implements a number of algorithms that can be used to gradually grow from a simulation model to a data-assimilation system.

 org.openda.algorithms.Simulation
 --------------------------------

 Running this algorithm is equivalent to running the model standalone.
-The only difference it that is that it runs from within .
-It allows you to test whether the configuration is handled correctly and the output of the model can be processed by .
+The only difference it that is that it runs from within OpenDA.
+It allows you to test whether the configuration is handled correctly and the output of the model can be processed by OpenDA.

 SequentialSimulation
 --------------------